-169P/NEAT is a large comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
+Comet 169P/NEAT is an object whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has classified 169P/NEAT as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 169P/NEAT's orbit is 0.14 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 169P/NEAT has 6 close approaches predicted in the coming decades:

 |July 24, 2072||29,140,429||26.867|